 - Don’t consume caffeine late in the day.

-Bottom Line: Focus on optimizing sleep quality and aim for 7–10 hours of quality sleep per night.
+Focus on optimizing sleep quality to support HGH production.
+Most adults should also aim for at least 7 hours of quality sleep per night.

-Bottom Line: Melatonin supplements can enhance sleep and increase your body’s natural growth hormone production.
+Melatonin supplements can enhance sleep, which may increase your body’s natural HGH production.

 Several other supplements may enhance human growth hormone production, including:

-- Ornithine: One study gave participants ornithine 30 minutes after exercise and found a greater peak in human growth hormone levels (68).
+- Ornithine: One 2010 study gave participants ornithine 30 minutes after exercise and found a greater peak in HGH levels (55).

 More recent, high quality research is needed to understand the effectiveness of these supplements.